lxsllvn/spruceGBS/07_site_discovery/README.md

 # Overview

 Implements Step 7: site discovery and filtering of the spruceGBS pipeline.
 Helpful summary goes here.

-There is a lot of code, but most of the steps/code are just to get ANGSD to play nice with my dataset, get the results into more user-friendly formats, and filter the DP matrices/beagle likelihoods by sample and site.

-interesting analytical choices are really only made in seleciton of site-level filters/thresholds, the batch effect analysis, and the population-stratified MAF selection

 ---